 This contemporary cottage has a peaceful location with tranquil garden views, yet close to the city of Napa.
 The super spacious 2-bed, 2-bath cottage accommodates 4 guests.
-The comfortably-furnished home has bright and airy living spaces, a fully stocked kitchen, and lots of outside seating.
+The home has bright and airy living spaces, a fully stocked kitchen, outside seating, and access to a seasonal pool.
 Book a stay here!

 Looking specifically for an Airbnb for your wine country getaway?
 Check out our article on the best Airbnbs in Napa Valley!